 Crushed Red Pepper Flakes

-I add this mix to the broth that corned beef is cooking in and the flavor can’t be beat.
-Aroma is amazing from the minute it starts to cook.
+Add this mix to the broth with corned beef for the best flavor!
+The aroma will be amazing from the minute it starts to cook.

 Number one tip that I have to making corned beef is not to add salt!